Exploring Japan’s Ruins / Haikyo

 Gutted Pachinko Hall

-When I went on the wedding haikyo shoot a few weeks back we stumbled upon this burnt down house.
+When I went on the wedding haikyo shoot we stumbled upon this burnt down house.
 Normally I’d bypass it in favor of the target- in this case we were looking for the Hume factory, but that turned out to be demolished.
-It’s a generally unremarkable ruin, but it has its charm- especially the big diamond sign.
-I had fun challenging the others to find a way in to the 2nd floor.
+This pachinko hall was a generally unremarkable ruin, but it had its own charm- especially the big diamond sign.

 SunLovePrice